Grades and Grading

-All forms are available at the Registrar's Forms Index
+All Registrar's Office forms are available at the Registrar's Form Index

 Audited courses require a grade from the instructor.
 Acceptable grades are as follows.

 Pass/Fail.
-Note that CGU does not use P/F (Pass/Fail).
+CGU does not use P/F (Pass/Fail).
 The appropriate grades are S (Satisfactory) or U (Unsatisfactory).

 Graded or S/U Option.
 Unless a course is specifically coded to be offered as graded only or S/U grade only, instructors may make their own determinations for assigning grades.
 Agreements may be made directly with the student and no specific notification to the Registrar's Office is required.
 Instructors are encouraged to comply with student requests for S/U grading unless a course is required to provide a letter grade.